 When Are You Eligible for Parole in Texas?

-- The parole eligibility date is often used as a “best estimate” for when the parole board will make its decision.
+- “Best Estimate” Nature – Often, the parole eligibility date is used as a “best estimate” for when the parole board might make its decision.
+However, this is subject to change and should not be viewed as a fixed date.

 How is Parole Determined by the Texas Board of Pardons and Paroles?

-- Good time can be subtracted as a type of punishment.
+- Subtraction of Good Time – Good time can be subtracted as a form of punishment for misconduct while incarcerated.

-- The inmate’s mandatory release date is the day upon which the offender has served sufficient calendar time plus good time to yield his or her complete jail or prison sentence.
-The mandatory release date doesn’t always mean he or she will automatically be released on that date: it usually means he or she will receive another parole review from the Texas Board of Pardons and Paroles.
+- Understanding the Mandatory Release Date – The mandatory release date is when an offender has served sufficient calendar time plus good time to complete their jail or prison sentence.
+However, reaching this date does not guarantee automatic release.
+It typically means the inmate will undergo another parole review by the Texas Board of Pardons and Paroles.

 Factors Considered by the Parole Board in Texas